keatura/my-ordinary-vault-md/Andefaelt/Sessions/Kalivny/Andefaelt Session 2.md

 - She is willing to give the boy back, but tomorrow, as to complete the ritual first.
 	- The ritual is to build a Grove, something they sadly lack a truly experienced Archdruid to complete.
 	- The Dagger promised them this magical power as long as they remove it from the tomb and provide it with a human.
-	- If the ritual kills the boy she promises that she will not attack any more caravans or human settlements, as long as they stop the deforestation and logging.
+	- If the ritual kills the boy she promises that she will not attack any more caravans or human settlements, as long as they stop the deforestation and logging from their farmers.

 ## Scratch Notes
 - Example